What does an online Thangka Course look like?

 It takes the average student 1 day to complete the Drawing the Buddha Face! course and draw the Buddha in black & white.

-For courses such as the Medicine Buddha and White Tara, the average thangka student will take 3 to 4 days to complete this course with all its lectures and modules and draw the Buddha simply in black & white.
+For courses such as The Buddha, the Medicine Buddha and White Tara, the average thangka student will take 3 to 4 days to complete this course with all its lectures & modules and draw the Buddha simply in black & white.

-Depending on your preference your drawing can be further worked out (of course also after the course time is up) by using shading and/or colouring techniques -check out the Colouring Techniques course!
+After that your drawing can be further worked out if you like (of course also after the course is closed) by using shading and/or colouring techniques (check out the bundles with the Colouring Techniques Course included!)